An In-depth Analysis of Passage-Level Label Transfer for Contextual Document Ranking: Related Work

-\textit{In this paper, we particularly focus on BERT based reranking approaches that jointly model query and document sequences.
-Our objective is to explore the trade-off between {\it effective transfer} and {\it efficient transfer} rather than new architectural improvements as in~\cite{macavaney2019contextualized:bertir:mpi,li2020parade,hofstatter2020interpretable}.}

-\item \textbf{Weak supervision:} Another line of work proposes weak supervision methods for training neural ranking architectures to learn from large-scale weak or noisy labels~\cite{Dehghani_sigir17,dehghani2018fidelityweighted,zhang_weak_wbconf_2020}.
-Other approaches inspired by the teacher-student paradigm~\cite{hinton2015distilling,xiao2015learning} attempt to infer better labels from noisy labels and use them to supervise the training of the network ~\cite{sukhbaatar2014training,veit2017learning}.
+~\\ \textbf{Weak supervision:} Another line of work tried to train neural ranking architectures using large-scale weak or noisy labels~\citep{Dehghani_sigir17,dehghani2018fidelityweighted,zhang_weak_wbconf_2020}.
+The teacher-student paradigm~\citep{hinton2015distilling,xiao2015learning} is also used to infer better labels from noisy labels.
+These labels are further used to supervise the network training ~\citep{sukhbaatar2014training,veit2017learning}.
 Although similar in spirit to our approach, our work falls in the intersection of transfer learning and weak supervision in that we judiciously select a subset of training instances from the original training instances (passage-query pairs) using a model trained on another task.